adoconnection/adoconnection/README.md

 * Founder of suggestapp - ML powered API that understands your taste (wine, beer) and suggest products you will like for sure.
 * Former WildApricot / Personify developer

+Results of my work are being used by millions around the globe

 # I wonder how it is to have 1k stars ⭐😄 400 remaining.. 😎